mudia5/northwind-ecommerce/README.md

 **`test_auth.py`** tests the authentication system, including user registration, login, validation, and logout.
 It ensures that users can successfully register and log in while handling invalid inputs appropriately.
 Parameterized testing is used to check multiple invalid input cases efficiently, maximizing coverage.
 - `test_register` verifies that users can access the registration page and successfully register with valid credentials.
 It ensures that a successful registration request redirects users to the login page (/auth/login).
--	`test_register_validate_input` sses parameterized testing to check multiple invalid registration attempts, including missing usernames, usernames that are too short or too long, and missing passwords.
+-	`test_register_validate_input` uses parameterized testing to check multiple invalid registration attempts, including missing usernames, usernames that are too short or too long, and missing passwords.
 It ensures that appropriate error messages are returned for invalid inputs.
 -	`test_login` tests that users can access the login page and successfully log in after registration.
 This test also interacts with the database to verify that a newly registered user is stored before attempting login.
 -	`test_login_validate_input` uses parameterized testing to validate incorrect login attempts, such as using a non-existent username or an incorrect password.
 It checks that meaningful error messages are returned when authentication fails.
 -	`test_logout` ensures that a logged-in user can successfully log out and that their session is properly cleared.